danielpodrazka/editor-mcp/README.md

   - Read entire files with line numbers using `skim`
   - Read specific line ranges with prefixed line numbers using `read`
   - Find specific text within files using `find_line`
+  - Find and extract function definitions in Python and JavaScript/JSX files using `find_function`
 - **Edit Operations**:
   - Two-step editing process with diff preview
   - Select and overwrite text with ID verification